rittik-hub/hello-world/README.md

 # hello-world
-Many programs that each print "Hello World"
+Many programs that each print "Hello World".

 I am practicing using Github via the "Hello World" exercise.